autoreduction/queue-processor/Documentation/Technical Documentation.md

 `topics` - a list stating what queues/topics to subscribe to (Default: None) `client_only` - Set this True if you only require sending a message to the message queue (for example in `MessagingUtils.send_pending`).
 `use_ssl` - This needs to be set to True is connecting to the messaging queue over SSL (recommended).
-(Default: False)
+(Default: False) `ssl_version=3` - Dependent on what version of Java is being run, but the default is considered to have security issues which using TLS fixes.

 #### icat_communication.py